SAVE 20% ON SUBSCRIPTION NOW AVAILABLE

 Microbiome - think of your skin microbiome as a bustling city or a rainforest – like a web of trees, animals and insects – it's comprised of trillions of microorganisms (bacteria, fungi, algae, protozoa and viruses) that all work together.
 These protect us against harmful pathogens and aggressors, support and strengthen our skin immunity, and boost the skin's natural barrier function.

 Non-comedogenic - if skincare says it’s non-comedogenic, it means it won’t clog pores and cause blemishes.
 This is very important for those with blemish- or acne-prone skin.
-Each of our ingredients at By Sarah London is non-comedogenic.
+Each of our ingredients at By Sarah is non-comedogenic.

 Salicylic acid - a type of BHA that is a common chemical exfoliant, often used to treat acne.
 It is often too harsh for sensitive skin which is why we formulate with hemp seed oil; it's acne's sustainable alternative to salicylic acid

 Skin barrier - the outermost layer of the skin, this regulates water loss from the inside out, retains moisture, and keeps your skin hydrated.
 It also protects from external threats such as bacteria that can cause inflammation.
-The full By Sarah London collection has been formulated to support the skin barrier.
+The full By Sarah collection has been formulated to support the skin barrier.

 SPF - a skin care product that protects your skin from UV rays.
 The number tells you how long the sun’s radiation would take to redden your skin when using the product as directed versus not using any SPF.
 Always go for the highest SPF possible, wear it every day, and reapply when needed.

 Toning - a product that helps to rebalance the skin’s pH or can be another way of delivering an active ingredient to the skin.
-We recommend using a toner that is going to help protect and restore your skin’s barrier, such as our Reviver Hydrating Mist after cleansing with the Balancer Oil-to-milk Cleanser and before applying the Hero Facial Oil
+We recommend using a toner that is going to help protect and restore your skin’s barrier, such as our prebiotic Reviver Hydrating Mist after cleansing with the Balancer Cream Cleanser and before applying the Hero Facial Oil

-Join our Newsletter to receive our latest news, arrivals and skincare tips straight to your inbox every week.
-All content © BY SARAH LONDON.
+Join our Newsletter to receive our latest news, arrivals and skincare tips.
+All content © By Sarah.
 All rights reserved.

 Previous post